 There are 2 longstanding types of ADT:

-• (2) LHRH (luteinizing hormone releasing hormone) interferes with the pituitary gland making luteinizing hormone.
+• (2) LHRH (luteinizing hormone-releasing hormone) interferes with the pituitary gland making luteinizing hormone.
 Luteinizing hormones direct the testes to make testosterone.
 Interfering with luteinizing hormone lowers testosterone levels.

 Is ADT right for me?

 Myriad Genetics recently added a new feature to their Prolaris® test that further personalizes decisions regarding ADT by quantifying the benefit for patients.
 In addition to being able to identify who may be safe to forego ADT, now patients can understand how adding ADT to radiation therapy may reduce their risk of metastasis over 10 years.
 Determining how much a patient benefits from ADT versus the side effects is critical to making the best treatment decision.
-The results of this test can greatly you’re your medical team decide if ADT is needed for in your treatment plan.
+The results of this test can greatly help your medical team decide if ADT is needed in your treatment plan.
 Learn more about the Prolaris test.

-If your medical team does recommend ADT, then you need to consider the long- and short-term/temporary side effects from ADT medications.
+If your medical team does recommend ADT, then you need to consider the long- and short-term/temporary side effects of ADT medications.
 Some of these side effects may be caused by ADT’s interactions with medications you are already taking, such as those for heart disease or diabetes.
 Your medical team will address these conflicts and explain changes to your current medications while on ADT.

 Possible side effects of hormone therapy

-Short-term (6 month to 1-year) ADT effects include:
+Short-term (6 months to 1-year) ADT effects include:

 • Breast pain or enlargement – this can be managed with other treatments but does go away once ADT is stopped.